-Cryo-Cell International, Inc. ("the Company" or "Cryo-Cell") was incorporated in Delaware on September 11, 1989 and is located in Oldsmar, Florida.
-The Company is organized in two reportable segments, cellular processing and cryogenic cellular storage, with a current focus on the collection and preservation of umbilical cord blood stem cells for family use and the manufacture of PrepaCyte CB units, the processing technology used to process umbilical cord blood stem cells.
-Revenues recognized for the cellular processing and cryogenic cellular storage represent sales of the umbilical cord blood stem cells program to customers outside the United States.
+Cryo-Cell International, Inc. ("the Company" or "Cryo-Cell") was incorporated in Delaware on September 11, 1989 and is headquartered in Oldsmar, Florida.
+The Company is organized in three reportable segments, cellular processing and cryogenic cellular storage, with a current focus on the collection and preservation of umbilical cord blood stem cells for family use, the manufacture of PrepaCyte CB units, the processing technology used to process umbilical cord blood stem cells and cellular processing, and cryogenic storage of umbilical cord blood stem cells for public use.
+Revenues recognized for the cellular processing and cryogenic cellular storage represent sales of the umbilical cord blood stem cells program to customers and income from licensees selling the umbilical cord blood stem cells program to customers outside the United States.
 Revenues recognized for the manufacture of PrepaCyte CB units represent sales of the PrepaCyte CB units to customers.
+Revenue recognized for the cryogenic storage of umbilical cord blood stem cells for public use is generated from the sale of the cord blood units to turnsplant centers located in the United States and around the world.
 The Company's headquarters facility in Oldsmar, Florida handles all aspects of its U.S.-based business operations including the processing and storage of specimens, including specimens obtained from certain of its licensees' customers.
 The specimens are stored in commercially available cryogenic storage equipment.

-On October 10, 2001, Saneron Therapeutics, Inc. ("SCTI" or "Saneron").
+On October 10, 2001, Saneron Therapeutics, Inc. merged into one of the Company's wholly owned subsidiaries, CCELBio-Therapies, Inc. ("CCBT"), which then changed its name to Saneron CCEL Therapeutics, Inc. ("SCTI" or "Saneron").
 As part of the merger, the Company contributed 260,000 shares of its common stock, whose fair value was \$1,924,000 and 195,000 common shares of another of its subsidiaries, Stem Cell Preservation Technologies, Inc., whose fair value was \$3,900.
 At the conclusion of the merger, the Company retained a 43.42% non-controlling interest in the voting stock of SCTI.
-As of November 30, 2017 and 2016, the Company had an interest of approximately 33% and 33%, respectively, in the voting stock of SCTI.
-The accompanying consolidated financial statements as of November 30, 2017 and 2016 reflect the investment in SCTI under the equity method of accounting.
+As of November 30, 2018 and 2017, the Company had an interest of approximately 33% in the voting stock of SCTI.
+The accompanying consolidated financial statements as of November 30, 2018 and 2017 reflect the investment in SCTI under the equity method of accounting.